AztecProtocol/engineering-designs/in-progress/8025-publishing-tx-objects/design.md

 ![Proving Phases](./proving-phases.png)

-#### Monopoly claim phase
+#### Proof claim phase

-The beginning of each epoch is the "monopoly claim phase".
+The beginning of each epoch is the "proof claim phase".

-This phase has a duration of $MC$ slots (e.g. 2 slots).
+This phase has a duration of $C$ slots (e.g. 16 slots).

-The committee member who could submit the first proposal in epoch `n` can submit a prover commitment bond.
+During this time, the proposer for a slot can submit a claim to be the prover for the previous epoch.

 This can be a transaction separate from the submission of their proposed block.

 Doing so grants monopoly rights to the rewards for submitting the proof of epoch `n-1`.

-Out of scope: it is possible that the protocol should incentivize the submission of a proof with a bond.
+If no claim is submitted, the pending chain is pruned to the tip of the proven chain.

-#### Monopoly production phase
+#### Proof production phase

-If a claim is submitted during the monopoly claim phase, the next phase is the "monopoly production phase".
+If a claim is submitted during the proof claim phase, the next phase is the "proof production phase".

-This phase has a duration of $MP$ slots (e.g. 14 slots).
+This phase has a duration of $P$ slots (e.g. 16 slots).

 Failure to submit a proof results in the bond posted with the claim being slashed.

+Further, the pending chain is pruned to the tip of the proven chain.

-The duration of `mp + mc` should be more than the time it takes to submit a proof (e.g. 10 minutes).
+The wall time duration of $P$ slots must be greater than the time required to produce a proof.

-#### Proof race

-A proof race is entered if:
-- the monopoly claim phase ends and no claim is made
-- a claim is made but no proof lands

-The duration of a proof race is $PR$ slots (e.g. 32 slots).

-During the proof race, anyone can submit a proof for the previous epoch.

-#### Pending chain prune

-If the proof race ends and no proof is submitted, the pending chain is pruned to the last proven block.
+For simplicity, $P + C <= E$: this means we will never be producing a proof for more than one epoch at a time.

 ## Interface